 An introduction to the foundations of biblical counseling, emphasizing the priority of a theological system for theory and practice.
 Special attention is given to various models of interaction between counseling and Christian theology, historical developments, current directions, and collaborative models of biblical counseling for the local church and the professional counseling community.
-This course is a prerequisite for all other counseling courses.
-Other counseling courses may be taken concurrently with approval from the department chair.
+This course is a prerequisite for all other counselling courses.
+Other counselling courses may be taken concurrently with approval from the department chair.
 (Prerequisite: CO603)

-This course is offered in two formats: in-person and online.
-Students registered for in-person attend the classes in person, online students attend the classes via the online classroom.
-For both in-person and online students, assignments and interaction outside of the class period are done in the learning management system.
+This is a blended class, meaning that both campus and online students take this class together.
+Campus students attend the classes in person, online students attend the classes via the online classroom.
+All interaction and assignments for campus and online students are done in the online classroom.